kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 These will remain backward compatible by continuing to use the single public key for both protocols if both are not passed.

-### HSMs/KMS
+### HSMs and KMS

-We will attempt to use the configured CA algorithms when the CA keys are backed by HSMs or KMS services.
+Admins should configure the `hsm-v1` suite when using any HSM or KMS.
+If ever we change the default algorithm suite away from `legacy`, it should default to `hsm-v1` if any HSM or KMS is configured.
-If the specific algorithm is not supported, we will do our best to return an informative error message to the user.
+If a specific PKCS#11 HSM does not support one of the algorithms, we will do our best to return an informative error message to the user and block the CA rotation before the misconfigured algorithm could take effect.

-It will be the reponsibility of the Teleport admin to select an algorithm supported by their particular HSM/KMS.
+#### Cloud

+Cloud will be able to select their preferred default suite by configuring it in the `teleport.yaml`.
+Cloud users will be able to change the CA algorithms by modifying the `cluster_auth_preference` and performing a CA rotation.

 ### Backward Compatibility